-Among all the most popular and prominent guitars that came out of the glam-metal era that dominated the 1980s, the Ibanez Roadstar is among the best sounding, most well-built, and longest-lasting guitars that you will still see from time to time today.
-There are a number of reasons for this.
+Among all the most popular and prominent guitars that came out of the glam-metal era that dominated the 1980s, the Ibanez Roadstar is easily one of the best sounding, most well-built, and longest-lasting guitars that you will still see from time to time today.
+There are several reasons for this.

 The Ibanez Roadstar is roughly similar to the Fender Stratocaster, and belongs to a wider category of guitars known as “Superstrats.”
 Originally put into production in 1983, these guitars were rather unpopular at the time, only to become more popular for their quality parts and great sound some years later.

 The Roadstar II features a slim neck (as most Ibanez do), but not as thin as many other 80s era guitars that were built specifically for shredding.
 The robust parts such as the bridge and tuners, as well as the solid electronics and quality wood and build make the guitar quite a long-lasting one.

 The Roadstar II sports one single-coil neck pickup and a humbucker by the bridge, giving you a variety in sound that many guitars simply don’t offer.
 You can select the humbucker for a thicker, heavier, fuller sound, or the single-coil for a shriekier, more shred-based one.
 You can even combine the two sounds and find a happy middle ground.

 The guitar comes in many different models, though, and many have their own pickup setups.
 Some Roadstar models have just a single humbucker without a single coil, and some have two humbuckers.
 The more humbuckers, the thicker, rounder, and chunkier your guitar’s sound will be.

 The guitar’s thin neck makes it pretty good for shredding, but it’s got some shortcomings in the area too.
 Notably, it doesn’t have 24 frets, and the shape doesn’t allow for extremely easy access to the highest frets of the guitar.